Fatjet signatures of heavy neutrinos and heavy leptons in a left-right model with universal seesaw at the HL-LHC: Collider Analysis

 We calculate the signal significance~\cite{Cowan:2010js} using the formula

 where $s$ and $b$ stand for the total number of signal and background events surviving after cuts and $\cal L$ is the integrated luminosity.
-The signal significance for the two {\tt BP}s in the inclusive two-fatjet final state is summarized in Table~\ref{tab:significance2jet} for integrated luminosities of $3000$ fb$^{-1}$, $600$ fb$^{-1}$ and $300$ fb$^{-1}$ at the $14$ TeV LHC.
-One can see that for {\tt BP1}, we are able to achieve a significance of more than $5 \sigma$ at ${\cal L} = 300$ fb$^{-1}$, while for {\tt BP2}, which represents a point with heavier $W_R$, we need $3000$ fb$^{-1}$ luminosity to achieve $5 \sigma$ significance.
-This is due to the large mass of $W_R$ and $Z_R$ of {\tt BP2} compared to {\tt BP1} which reduces the production cross section for the contributing sub-processes for {\tt BP2}, although the cut efficiency for the signal events is better in the case of {\tt BP2}. \paragraph{Three-fatjet inclusive searches:} We have already discussed the major signal contribution to three-fatjet inclusive searches for our scenario in Section~\ref{sec:signal}.
-The distributions of various variables are also shown in Figure~\ref{dist1_3jet} and Figure~\ref{dist2_3jet}, where we have considered some pre-selection criteria discussed below.
-Along with that, to predict a reasonable signal significance at the LHC, we consider three different sets additional kinematic selections ({\bf Cut-A}, {\bf Cut-B} and {\bf Cut-C}) which are discussed below.
+The signal significances for all the {\tt BP}s in the inclusive two-fatjet final state are summarized in Table~\ref{tab:significance2jet}, with integrated luminosities of $3000$ fb$^{-1}$, $600$ fb$^{-1}$ and $300$ fb$^{-1}$ at the LHC with a center-of-mass energy $\sqrt{s}=14$ TeV.
+For {\tt BP1}, we are able to achieve a significance of more than $5 \sigma$ at ${\cal L} = 600$ fb$^{-1}$, while for {\tt BP2}, which represents a point with a heavier $W_R$, we need $3000$ fb$^{-1}$ luminosity to achieve $5 \sigma$ significance.
+This is due to the large mass of $W_R$ and $Z_R$ in {\tt BP2} compared to {\tt BP1}, which reduces the production cross section of the contributing sub-processes for {\tt BP2}, although the cut efficiency for the signal events is better in the case of {\tt BP2}.
+In the case of {\tt BP3}, the signal significance is better compared to {\tt BP2} because of the larger production cross section and higher boost for the heavy leptons.
+For {\tt BP3}, an integrated luminosity of $600$ fb$^{-1}$ is required for a $5\sigma$ discovery.
+We note that {\bf Cut-A} and {\bf Cut-B} provide roughly the same amount of significance for {\tt BP1}.
+While for {\tt BP2} and {\tt BP3}, {\bf Cut-A} gives better significance as the jet mass and $P_T$ of sub-jets play an important role in reducing the background further.

-{\bf Pre-selection criteria :} The final state events must have at least two charged leptons ($e,\mu$) with $p_T > 25$ GeV at generation level and three fatjets with radius $R = 0.8$ and $p_T > 200$ GeV which lie within the rapidity gap $|\eta| < 4$.
+\paragraph{Three-fatjet inclusive searches:} We have already discussed the major signal contribution to three-fatjet inclusive searches for our scenario in Section~\ref{sec:signal}.
+The distributions of various variables are also shown in Fig.~\ref{dist1_3jet} and Fig.~\ref{dist2_3jet}.
+To analyze the three-fatjet final state events, we consider three different sets of kinematic selections ({\bf Cut-A}, {\bf Cut-B} and {\bf Cut-C}).
+A summary of all cuts mentioned below is also summarized in Tables~\ref{tab:cutflow3jet_summary}.